realA10001986/Dash-Gauges/README.md

 If this option is checked, and your TCD is equipped with a fake power switch, the Dash Gauges will also fake-power up/down.
 If fake power is off, no LED is active and the Dash Gauges will ignore all input.

-##### &#9193; TT button trigger BTTFN-wide TT
+##### &#9193; TT button triggers BTTFN-wide TT

 If the dash gauges are connected to a TCD through BTTFN, this option allows to trigger a synchronized time travel on all BTTFN-connected devices when pressing the Time Travel button, just as if the Time Travel was triggered by the TCD.
-If this option is unchecked, pressing the Time Travel button only triggers a Time Travel sequence on the dash gauges.
+If this option is unchecked, pressing the Time Travel button only triggers a Time Travel sequence on the Dash Gauges.

 #### <ins>Home Assistant / MQTT settings</ins>